GoDaddy is one of the most popular destination when you want to register a top level domain name for the lowest price – for as low as 99 cents.

 Once you have approved, the transfer will take place within five (5) calendar days.
-Normally, my domain get transferred in less than 24 hours.
+Typically, my domain gets transferred in less than 24 hours.

 4. Speed Up The Transfer

-If you are short of patience, follow the below steps to speed up the domain transfer process.
+If you are short of patience, follow the below steps to accelerate the domain transfer process.

 1. Login back to your GoDaddy Account and under ‘Domains ‘tab, click on ‘Transfer’ menu.

-2. Find your domain name in "Pending Transfer Out" section.
-Simply select "Accept Transfer" and click 'OK'.
+2. Find your domain name in “Pending Transfer Out” section.
+Just select “Accept Transfer” and click ‘OK.’